Terms, Conditions and Limitations

 - into an artificial opening in the body.

 Having the authority to perform a procedure does not automatically mean that it is appropriate to do so.
-There are a number of factors to consider in determining whether performing a procedure or activity is appropriate (see Decisions About Procedures and Authority, Revised 2006 for more information).
+There are a number of factors to consider in determining whether performing a procedure or activity is appropriate (see Scope of Practice for more information).

-Supervision of temporary members may be direct or indirect depending on:
+Monitoring or directing the practice of Temporary Class registrants may be direct or indirect depending on:

-- the temporary member’s needs in relation to the demands of the patient population (e.g., the complexity of the patients
+- the registrant's needs in relation to the demands of the patient population (e.g., the complexity of the patients

 - the nature of the required care

-- the degree of competence of the temporary member.
+- the degree of competence of the temporary registrant.

-The employer is responsible for having sufficient resources to provide direct or indirect monitoring, consultation and collaboration to the temporary member.
-The level of supervision required will vary according to the member’s expertise and familiarity with the practice setting.
+The employer is responsible for having sufficient resources to provide direct or indirect monitoring, consultation and collaboration to the registrant.
+The level of monitoring and directing required will vary according to the registrant’s learning needs, experience, expertise and familiarity with the practice setting.

 A Temporary Class registrant is responsible for: